-Workers’ compensation is a compulsory insurance for employees who are injured or get sick due to their work.
+Workers’ compensation is a compulsory insurance for employees who are injured or get sick at or because of their work.
 Most employers are required by law to take out this insurance.
-Small businesses paying a salary of $7,500 or less do not need to take out policies for workers’ compensation.
+Small businesses that pay a salary of $7,500 or less do not need to take out workers’ compensation policies.

 What does workers' compensation cover?

 Workers’ compensation schemes are designed to compensate you if you need medical treatment, rehabilitation or time off to recover after being injured at work.
 It also covers the costs if you get sick from your work — for example if you develop mesothelioma from asbestos exposure.

-If your claim is accepted, benefits you could receive include:
+If your claim is accepted, the benefits you could receive include:

 - costs of your medical and hospital treatment

 - income replacement payments for loss of earnings while you are off work

-- payment if you are permanently impaired, such as having a spinal cord injury
+- payment if you are permanently impaired, such as due to a spinal cord injury

 - death or funeral benefits if you die as a result of a work-related injury or illness

-Some schemes treat psychological injuries and illnesses the same as they treat physical injuries and illnesses, while others don’t.
-Check with your scheme.
+Some schemes treat psychological trauma and mental illnesses in the same as they treat physical injuries and illnesses, while others don’t.
+Check with your scheme to find out.

 Workers’ compensation schemes